Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 _...**all** of the 'lys'!_

-Let us not forget our roots - maybe one day we can find a way to dynamically allocate a `word` at the hardware level!
+Let us not forget our roots - maybe one day we can find a way to build a dynamic-width hardware register!

 **Phrases** - A phrase is a _slice_ of measurements, allowing the storage of arbitrary lengths of binary information that's not limited to the host architecture's bit-width.